 Hosting Your Own Web Pages

-If your school has easy access to a web server (maybe at the school or district level), that can be the best answer.
+If your school already has access to a web server (maybe at the school or district level), that can be the best answer.
 When you do not have an existing web server, there are still a number of ways to get your information on to the Web.

 Free Web Hosting is a directory list of free web hosting providers, with over 400 of the best free web space hosting sites with reviews, testimonials, and ratings, and is updated daily.
 Some sites will display ads as part of your site -- look at Free Web Hosting's "Forced Ads" column.

 Another option for getting your information onto the web is to run your own web server -- personally or at the school or district level.
-While running your own web server is not for the faint of heart, it provides easy access and total control of your web content.
+While running your own web server is not for the faint of heart, it provides easy access to and total control of your web content.

 Apache is free, open source web server software used by the majority of web sites world wide (including K12IRC.org).
-Installing Apache on Windows gives you step-by-step instructions on how to get a web server running on any Windows PC (NT, 2000, XP, or Vista).
-The nice thing about the Apache web server is that it doesn't require an expensive "Server" version of Microsoft Windows or the latest PC hardware.
+This manual from Apache.org gives you additional information on how to get the web server software running on your Windows PC (Windows 7 or later).

-Your first try at a web page might look more like a Dali than a da Vinci, but, with a little practice, you will be creating interesting and appealing pages in no time.
-(And if nothing else, make it a class project).
+Your first try at a web page may look like a Salvador Dali more than a Rembrant, but, with a little practice, you will be creating interesting and appealing web pages in no time.

-Remember, it's the content that counts!
+And remember, it's the content that counts!